Google GCP-AGWA Certification Exam Syllabus

 - Creating and managing dynamic groups.

-- Creating and managing security groups.
+- Creating, managing, and applying settings to security groups.

 Managing domains.
 Considerations include: - Adding and verifying primary and secondary domains.